 The thought of surgery is upsetting or even frightening, for both the patient and their loved ones.
 This is natural and feeling anxious is only to be expected.
-However, if you need podiatric surgeries for complaints like ingrown nails, you have less to worry about.
+However, there’s nothing to worry about.

 What is nail podiatric surgery?

-Of all podiatric surgeries, nail podiatric surgery is the most common type.
+Of all podiatric surgeries, nail surgery is the most common type.
 It is usually related to ingrown toenails, but could also be performed for other complaints like fungal infections in the nail beds or for accidents that have damaged the toenails.

 What is an ingrown toenail?

 An ingrown toenail grows into the flesh of the toe, instead of remaining within the confines of the nail bed.
 The nail presses into the flesh, causing inflammation, infection and pus formation, which can become very painful.

 Ingrown toenails are often caused by: